ashyasingh/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/product-rule-based-anomalies.md

 ms.author: jfields
 ---

-# Create and view rule-based anomaly alerts and anomaly triggers
+# Create and view rule-based anomaly alerts and alert triggers

 Rule-based anomalies identify recent activity in Permissions Management that is determined to be unusual based on explicit rules defined in the activity trigger.
 The goal of rule-based anomaly is high precision detection.

+You can configure rule-based anomaly alert triggers for the following conditions:
+- **Any Resource Accessed for the First Time**: The identity accesses a resource for the first time during the specified time interval.
+- **Identity Performs a Particular Task for the First Time**: The identity does a specific task for the first time during the specified time interval.
+- **Identity Performs a Task for the First Time**: The identity performs any task for the first time during the specified time interval.

+Alert triggers are based on data collected.
+All alerts, if triggered, are shown every hour under the Alerts subtab.

 ## View rule-based anomaly alerts